praveek/launch.en/help/extension-reference/web/common-analytics-plugins-extension/common-analytics-plugins.md

 ### Initialize Plugin

 These actions initialize the specific plugin you intend to use individually.
 To initialize all of the plugins you intend to use in your property, simply add the corresponding action to your rule and save the rule.
-While there is slightly more effort invovled in configuring the extension this way, it provides greater code efficiency.
+While there is slightly more effort involved in configuring the extension this way, it provides greater code efficiency.
 As such, Adobe recommends this approach.